syedabdhalim/aes-alert/README.md

 ## Disclaimer

 This app is for informational purposes only.
 It is the driver's sole responsibility to obey all traffic laws and speed limits at all times.

+Speed displayed is GPS-derived and may differ from your vehicle's speedometer.
+This is normal - most speedometers are calibrated to read slightly higher than actual speed by design.